 The rich flavors and soothing textures of Polish cuisine should come as no surprise.
 Many renowned cuisines have made their way into Polish cooking.

-Knives and forks at the ready, as we delve into sixteen of Poland’s most popular dishes and learn about how and what makes them so delicious.
+Guided by Pauline, a food expert and writer from Poland, we have curated a list of some of the country’s must-try foods.
+Knives and forks at the ready, as we delve into sixteen of Poland’s most popular dishes and learn about how and why they are both so loved and delicious.

 The Polish equivalent of the Italian ravioli, the Chinese dumpling, and the Latin American empanada, pierogi are a classic in every grandmother’s kitchen.